Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 This survey aims to capture the activity and production in the economy as it is happening rather than when the asset is capitalised.

-The examples against each asset are intended to give an indication of the nature of assets a business may have to report in each category however it is not an exhaustive list.
-Further examples for each asset type can be found below.
+The examples against each asset below are intended to give an indication of the nature of assets a business may have to report in each category however it is not an exhaustive list.

 - Dwellings: used entirely as residences including structures such as garages, and all permanent fixtures customarily installed in residences;